 Many students come to MEK Review with the intention of pursuing a medical career.
 Medical school is rigorous, and preparation starts early in a student’s education.
 A strong math foundation is vital.
 Here is an overview of how each level of math plays into a student’s educational development.
+You’ll also find out how MEK’s programs can help you master key math skills to prepare you for becoming a doctor:

 Algebra prepares students to study unknown variables in relation to a system.
-Algebra is foundational to doctors understanding, for example, how molecules comprised of chemicals with numerical bases interact within the body.
+It is foundational to doctors understanding, for example, how molecules comprised of chemicals with numerical bases interact within the body.
 A typical student needs two years of Algebra in high school to progress to calculus, which doctors will study in college.
 An advanced math track will enable a student to hit Calculus their senior year, reducing the amount of study later on.
 Students can also take algebra in a middle school advanced class, which can also limit the amount of study.

 Geometry and Trigonometry